 You must successfully complete the test to ensure that you are capable of meeting the physical demands of the job and associated training.
 As part of the COPAT, you must first pass a screening component to ensure you are medically ready to participate in the test.
+The consent and the medical clearance forms will be provided to you by the COPAT instructors.
 You will receive a certificate upon successful completion of the COPAT.
-This certificate will be valid for any positions applied for within six months of being issued.
+This certificate will be valid for any positions applied for within six months.
 Attached to your application must be proof of having successfully passed the COPAT, or equivalent, within the previous six months.

 Elements of the COPAT include:

 STATION 1: Start and run 50 feet (two turns)

 STATION 4: Push Station (70 lbs.)

 STATION 5: Pull Station (70 lbs.)

 STATION 7: Weight Carry and Finish (70 lbs.)